Integrating Faith in the Marketplace.

 The College of Business and Entrepreneurship has fifteen full-time faculty members and several part-time faculty members.
 They are gifted teachers and committed Christians who feel called to serve the students at North Greenville University.
 They work to advance the Kingdom of God through their teaching, mentoring, scholarship, and service activities.

 The College of Business and Entrepreneurship offers both undergraduate and graduate programs.
-The undergraduate programs include majors for traditional students in Accounting, Business Administration, International Business, and Marketing and an online degree in Business and Leadership for adult students.
+The undergraduate programs include majors for traditional students in AccountingManagementMarketing, and Sports Management, and an online degree in Business Administration.
 The Master of Business Administration is a 36-hour program with classroom, online, and hybrid formats.
 A concentration in Human Resources is an additional option in the MBA program.

 We hope that you will explore our Christ-centered business programs.
 Please contact us at cobe@ngu.edu to learn more about the College of Business and Entrepreneurship at North Greenville University.